-Morganne Campbell is a Video Journalist with Global News sharing stories in New Brunswick and neighboring Halifax.
+Morganne Campbell is a digital broadcast journalist with Global News sharing stories in the Greater Toronto Area.

-Born and raised rurally in Castleton Ont., Morganne studied journalism at Loyalist College in Belleville Ont., where she attended on a scholarship.
+Born and raised in Castleton, Ont., Morganne studied journalism at Loyalist College in Belleville, Ont., where she attended on a scholarship.

 Morganne has experience in print, radio and television working at stations across Ontario including CTV Barrie, CHEX News Peterborough and has instructed OPP officers in media courses at East Region Headquarters in Smiths Falls Ont., in addition to volunteering and teaching young students about the industry.